uhray/crud/README.md

 These commands are used to query the route.

-* <i>params</i>: queries API with given params.
+* <i>params</i>: queries API with given params
 * <i>callback</i>: callback function when query returns

-NOTE: in addition to invoking the callback, upon a reponse events will be emitted.
+NOTE: in addition to invoking the callback, events will be emitted upon a response.

 <a name="eo-path" href="#eo-path">#</a> EntityObject.<b>path</b>